Common Career Mistakes and How to Avoid Them

 - Strong networks can result in the creation of new opportunities for work and further advancements.

-- Negativity should not be a part of any workplace.
+- Negativity is not a good thing in any workplace.

-- Reduce stress by implementing Time Management Techniques and learning to delegate difficult tasks.
+- Reduce stress by learning Time Management Techniques and gaining the ability to delegate tasks that are not popular.

 Not Establishing Goals